department-of-veterans-affairs/vets-website/src/applications/simple-forms/20-10207/tests/e2e/fixtures/data/backend-mapping-support/README.md

 thirdPartyNonVeteran.minimal.json, thirdPartyNonVeteran-maximal-1.json, & thirdPartyNonVeteran-maximal-2.json are organized the same way as for Non-veteran story, plus third-party data.

+## Optional evidence (file-upload) pages

+Depending on otherReasons User-selections, we'll have evidence....js optional pages come up in the form-flow.
+There're NO file-upload data in our fixture-files, so be sure to handle the file-uploads in the backend.

+Update front-end's initially-defined upload-URLs as needed to work better with backend endpoints.

 ## Questions?

 If you have further questions about the fixture-files or data organization, please contact Tze Lei, Sr. Software Engineer FEBE, Ad Hoc LLC.